lostisland/faraday/README.md

 ```
 # request phase
 :method  - :get, :post, ...
 :url     - URI for the current request; also contains GET parameters
 :body    - POST parameters for :post/:put requests
+:on_data - a Proc to call every time a chunk of data is downloaded (streaming) - Proc.new{|data, size| ... }
 :request_headers

 # response phase
 :status  - HTTP response status code, such as 200
 :body    - the response body
 :response_headers
 ```